the-other-mariana/diy-camera/README.md

 - The steps for 3D printing are

-1. Download the Crealty Print Software app image from [here](./res/3d-print/Creality_Print-v3.11.1-Ubutu-x86_64-Release.AppImage).
+1. Download the Creality Print Software app image from [here](https://www.creality.com/pages/download-software).
 Since it's a portable software, you don't need to install what you download.

 2. Give execution permissions to the `.AppImage` file you downloaded: